chrisyue/my-vimrc/README.md

 clone this repository

-copy .vimrc and .vim to your home directory
+copy or link .vim to your home directory

-    cp .vimrc ~/
+    cp .vim ~/
-    cp .vim ~/ -R
+    # or ln -s .vim ~/

 run vim, and type the following command to install all plugins: